tiusty/modbus_driver/README.md

 ## Setting up environment
 WSL = (Windows Subsystem for Linux)

-1. Install WSl from the Microsoft store in Windows 10.
+1. Install WSL from the Microsoft store in Windows 10.
     1. You can find it [here](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab)
 2. Open Windows Power Shell as Administrator and run:
     1. Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux